 I recommend you take between 10 – 20 mgs of zinc every day, optimally along with magnesium and vitamin B6 for the ZMA complex and maximum potency.

-Our natural testosterone booster Force X7 includes the ZMA complex in its formulation!
+Our natural T booster Force X7 includes the ZMA complex in its formulation with:

 - Brilla, L.R. and V. Conte, Z, Magnesium Supplementation, Hormones and Strength.
 Journal of Exercise Physiology Online, 2000.
 3(4). – Link

 - Kilic, M., et al., The effect of exhaustion exercise on thyroid hormones and testosterone levels of elite athletes receiving oral Z. Neuro Endocrinol Lett, 2006.
 27(1-2): p.
 247-52. – Link

 - Kilic, M., Effect of fatiguing bicycle exercise on thyroid hormone and testosterone levels in sedentary males supplemented with oral zinc.
 Neuro Endocrinol Lett, 2007.
 28(5): p.
 681-5. – Link

 - Hammond, G. L., Avvakumov, G. V., & Muller, Y. A. (2003).
 Structure/function analyses of human sex hormone-binding globulin: Effects of zinc on steroid-binding specificity.
 The Journal of Steroid Biochemistry and Molecular Biology, 85(2-5), 195-200. – Link